Grand Duchess Olga Nikolaevna of Russia: Relationships with family

 Alexandra frequently reminded Olga to be a good example for her younger siblings and make sure that they behaved.
 In many letters, Alexandra told Olga "remember above all to always be a good example to the little ones" and warned her that "you must have a positive influence over them."
 Olga struggled to keep her siblings in line.
 Alexandra blamed sixteen-year-old Olga, who was sitting beside her seven-year-old brother, for failing to control the misbehaving Tsarevich Alexei during a family dinner.
 The spoiled Alexei teased others at the table, refused to sit up in his chair, wouldn't eat his food and licked his plate.
 The Tsarina's expectation was unreasonable, said Grand Duke Konstantin Konstantinovich of Russia, a distant cousin of the imperial family.
 "Olga cannot deal with him", he wrote in his diary on 18 March 1912.
 Court official A. A. Mossolov wrote that Olga was already seventeen, but still "she had the ways of a flapper", referring to her rough manners and liking for exuberant play.

 Olga was especially close with her paternal aunt and namesake, Grand Duchess Olga Alexandrovna.
 Later, Grand Duchess Olga Alexandrovna reflected that "[Olga] resembled me in character, and that was perhaps why we understood each other so well."

 Olga was close to her younger brother, Alexei.
-Alexei adored Olga and considered her his favorite sister.
+Although they sometimes had a contentious relationship due to the fact that Olga, as the eldest, was supposed to take care of and restrain Alexei, Alexei adored Olga and may have considered her his favorite sister.
 Whenever his parents reprimanded him, Alexei would "declare that he was Olga's boy, pick up his toys, and go to her apartment."